WE REPRESENT INJURED WORKERS IN GEORGIA

 - Have you exercised your right to choose another doctor from the “awful” list?

 Are you on social media?
 If so, expect the insurance company to monitor your comments and your pictures and your postings, whenever they can.
 If a stranger requests access to your Facebook site, just say “No”.
 Change your privacy settings so only friends can have access to your data and pictures.
 I have had a few instances where insurance companies have attempted to use information they found on the internet against my clients.
-Look at the picture below and I will tell you what this picture was all about.
-There was only one thing that saved my client from disaster.
-Call me for details.
+See my FAQ titled "Should I stop my Social Media activity after my job injury?"

 - Has the insurance company asked you for a recorded statement?
 We urge you to say no without attorney guidance.
 We are entitled to be present for any such statement.
 Insist on your attorney to be present (and we will prepare you in advance for the recorded statement)